Quotations and Allusions in

 Dedication

-friend of C. S. Lewis’s from his birthplace Belfast.
-Greeves lived from 1895
+Lifelong friend of C. S. Lewis’s from his birthplace Belfast.
+Greeves

-Norse mythology.
-By that time Lewis was already mostly living in England.
-Their
+shared delight in Norse mythology.
+By that time Lewis was already mostly living

-correspondence, which in the early years was both copious and highly
+in England.
+Their correspondence, which in the early years was both copious and

 Stand Together, and later included in Lewis’s Collected Letters (3